Global food prices fall as cereal supply outlook improves: U.N.

 The FAO’s cereal price index averaged 196.2 points in June, down 10.9 points or 5.2 percent from a revised 207.0 points in May, mainly due to falls of almost 7 percent in wheat and maize.

-The U.N. agency raised its forecast for global cereal production for 2014 by 21.5 million metric tons, compared with a previous forecast given in May, to 2.478 billion metric tons.
+The U.N. agency raised its forecast for global cereal production for 2014 by 21.5 million tonnes, compared with a previous forecast given in May, to 2.478 billion tonnes.

 The forecast was boosted by a more favorable production outlook for maize, almost 1 percent higher than it reported in May but still 1.4 percent down from 2013.